paazmaya/naginata.fi/content/en/koryu.md

-Jikishinkageryū Naginatajutsu is one of the biggest styles that are still being practisted,in which the naginata is the main weapon.
+Jikishinkageryū Naginatajutsu is one of the biggest styles that are still being practised,in which the naginata is the main weapon.
 The style was founded in Japan about 500 years ago, in the Kanto area, in a place called Kashima.
 From the same place many sword fighting schools have been initiated.